Anatoly03/RegexCensor/README.md

 ## Testing the Repository

-- You can run `npm run test` to test the code with mocha.
+- Run `npm run test` to test the code with mocha.
-- You can run `npm run check` to test different phrases in the console.
+- Run `npm run check` to test different phrases in the console.